Coupling Designs for Randomized Experiments with Complex Treatments: Coupling Designs

 \begin{ex}[Exchangeable Shifted Lattice] Pick integers $z_j$ with $\gcd(z_j, k) = 1$ for each $j \in [m]$ and let $z = (z_1, \dots, z_m)$.
 Draw a random permutation $\pi$ and a shift $S \sim \unif[0, 1]^m$ with $\pi \indep S$.
 Then, for each $i \in [k]$ set

-\end{ex} For $m=1$ and $z=1$, we have $(U_i)_{i=1}^k = (\pi(i)/k + S)_{i=1}^k \pmod 1$, a random shift and permutation of the regular grid $(l/k)_{l=0}^{k-1}$, which is known as a rotation sampling \citep{fishman1983antithetic}.
-For $m \ge 2$, the condition $\gcd(z_j, k) = 1$ implies that the projections $(U_{ij})_{i=1}^k$ onto each coordinate $j \in [m]$ are themselves rotation samples.
+\end{ex} For $m=1$ and $z=1$, we have $(U_i)_{i=1}^k = (\pi(i)/k + S)_{i=1}^k \pmod 1$, a random shift and permutation of the regular grid $(l/k)_{l=0}^{k-1}$.
+This is known as rotation sampling \citep{fishman1983antithetic}.
+For $m \ge 2$, the restriction $\gcd(z_j, k) = 1$ guarantees that the projections $(U_{ij})_{i=1}^k$ onto each coordinate $j \in [m]$ are themselves rotation samples.
 In addition to being marginally dispersed on each dimension, a well-chosen generating vector $z$ ensures that the $(U_i)_{i=1}^k$ are also jointly well-dispersed through $[0, 1]^m$.
 For a theoretical analysis of the choice of generating vector $z$, see \cite{kuo2003component}.
 We slightly modify the standard construction of \citet{sloan1994lattice}, adding a random permutation $\pi$ for exchangeability due to heterogeneity of the units in causal inference problems.